-This tool is available in UltraFastTM Doppler mode.
+This tool is available in UltraFastTM Doppler mode and cardiac preset.

-It allows you to calculate time shifts between 2 timelines and compare the temporal behaviors of multiple spectrograms.
+It allows you to calculate time shifts between 2 timelines and compare the temporal behaviors of multiple spectrograms or to measure basic Doppler Time in PW on the cardiac preset.

-- 1. Add spectrograms (see the section called "Add Spectrogram" [209])
+- 1. Add UltraFast spectrograms (see the section called "Add Spectrogram" [227]) or perform PW Trace in cardiac

 - 2. Press Meas Tools on the touch screen

 - 3. Press Doppler Time

 - 4. Position the first timeline

+- 5. Press Select to validate

-- 6. Position the second timeline - 7.
-Press Select to validate
+- 6. Position the second timeline

+- 7. Press Select to validate